ninadkhire/ninadkhire.github.io/qp360_support.md

-# Quick Percent Calculator for iOS
+# Quick Percentage Plus for iOS

 If you are facing any issue with the app or if you have any suggestions, please email us at hi.ninadkhire@gmail.com.